City · Japan · Asia

 Weather

-Hiroshima experiences a temperate climate with four distinct seasons.
-January and February are the coldest months, with temperatures averaging around 5°C (41°F).
-March to May is mild, with temperatures ranging from 10°C to 20°C (50°F to 68°F).
-Summer, from June to August, can be hot and humid, with temperatures often exceeding 30°C (86°F).
-September to November offers mild and pleasant weather, making it ideal for sightseeing.
-December can be chilly, with temperatures around 5°C to 10°C (41°F to 50°F).
-It is advisable to check the weather forecast closer to your travel dates for the most accurate information.
+Hiroshima's climate is temperate, with distinct seasons.
+January is the coldest month, with temperatures averaging around 5°C (41°F).
+February is similarly chilly, with average temperatures slightly higher.
+Spring months (March to May) see a gradual warming, with temperatures ranging from 10°C (50°F) to 20°C (68°F).
+Summer (June to August) is hot and humid, with temperatures often exceeding 30°C (86°F).
+Autumn (September to November) brings cooler temperatures, ranging from 15°C (59°F) to 25°C (77°F).
+Winter (December to February) is cool, with temperatures typically between 5°C (41°F) and 15°C (59°F).
+It's advisable to check the weather forecast closer to your travel dates for the most accurate information.

 Getting There